-CU EIA (Engineers in Action), formerly known as CU B2P (Bridges to Prosperity), is a student-led volunteering chapter of the non-profit Engineers in Action.
-CU EIA students have developed and implemented 8 footbridge projects, in Bolivia and Swaziland, from the ground up, giving all of our members the opportunity to work and travel on bridge building trips.
+CU EIA (Engineers in Action), formerly CU B2P (Bridges to Prosperity), is a student-led volunteering chapter of the non-profit Engineers in Action.
+CU EIA students have developed and implemented 10 footbridge projects in Bolivia and eSwatini (formerly known as Swaziland).
+We give all of our members the opportunity to work and travel on bridge building trips.
 Because we develop the project from start to finish, we need people from all colleges to have a well-rounded team that can complete all the challenges that come with a project of this magnitude: fundraising, blog writing, social media, grant writing and bridge design among others.
 Our parent organization, Engineers in Action, is a collection of professionals with the mission of improving the lives of people in need through sustainable programs that build their capacity while also helping develop global awareness for program participants.
 So far, footbridges built in rural areas have not only enabled a 12% increase in children enrolling in school, but also a 24% increase in healthcare, an 18% increase in women employed and a 15% increase in local business and they are not stopping there.
-We are part of a movement that envisions a world where geographic factors, such as impassable rivers, are no longer a cause of poverty.
-A world where healthcare, education, transportation and markets are accessible for all.
+We are part of a movement that envisions a world where geographic factors, such as impassable rivers, are no longer a cause of poverty; a world where healthcare, education, transportation and markets are accessible for all.

 Please describe any annual events you plan, conference you attend, regularly scheduled meetings (location, time, etc.).
 This information appears publically on the directory so the more you provide, the easier it is for students to get involved.